weissec/Subscoper/README.md

-# SUBSCOPER
+# Subscoper
-Bash wrapper that searches a list of targets for related subdomains.
+Bash wrapper that finds domains/subdomains pointing to a list of given IP addresses.

 Information:
 ---------------